 BY SOFO ARCHON

-Although social media does help people connect, the reality is that it does so only on a superficial level.
-Using social media can help us communicate in the form of text, images, or videos, which is all good and nice — but can that substitute true personal intimacy and physical bonding?
+Although social media does help us to connect, the reality is that it does so only on a superficial level.
+Social media allows us to communicate with text, image, and video, which is all good and nice — but can that substitute intimacy and personal bonding?

-Social media, just like most tools in existence, can be used in favor of or against ourselves.
-If we use it for the purpose of fulfilling our inner emptiness, we will not achieve much.
-If, on the other hand, we use it in conscious awareness of its limits in how it can serve us to connect and communicate, we will be able to utilize it for our own benefit, without feeling entrapped in or betrayed by it.
+Social media, just like most tools in existence, can be used for us or against us.
+If we use it for the purpose of dealing with feelings of alienation, we will not achieve much.
+If, on the other hand, we use it in conscious awareness of its limits in how it can serve us to connect and communicate, we will be able to utilize it for our benefit, without feeling entrapped or betrayed by it.